Savior (Savey) Canadeo

 - In 1958 Canadeo was elected chairman of the Wisconsin State Athletic Commission.

-- He is the brother of Tony Canadeo , the first Green Bay Packer elected to the National Football League Hall of Fame.
+- He is the brother of Tony Canadeo of the Green Bay Packers who was elected to the National Football League Hall of Fame.

 | Chicago Golden Gloves Tournament of Champions